microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

+---
+Order: 60
+TOCTitle: Development Containers in Education
+PageTitle: Development Containers in Education
+MetaDescription: Development Containers in Education
+Date: 2020-07-27
+Author: Brigit Murtaugh
+---
-Development Containers in Education: A Guide for Instructors
+# Development Containers in Education: A Guide for Instructors

+July 27, 2020 by Brigit Murtaugh, [@BrigitMurtaugh](https://twitter.com/BrigitMurtaugh)

-Context
+## Context

 We’ve heard from many educators that the first days or weeks of the semester can be lost to downloading and configuring various toolsets.
 Students may still end up without a correct environment, resulting in a lower-quality development experience or insufficient grading of their assignments: